newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Dialer settings list will be displayed from following URL.
 Dialer settings list is applied to system User.
 You can add new setting by clicking ``Add Dialer Settings`` and add numeric values for limit.
-Also from dialer settings list, click on one setting which you want to update.
+Also from dialer settings list, click on the setting that you want to update.

 **URL**: